DualSense explained: PS5 controller in White and Gold! Plus DualSense video, price, release date, black controller and more news!

 Previously, Eric Lempel, the Head of Global Marketing for PlayStation, also said “We’ll talk about it at some point” when asked about whether gamers can expect to see the console or DualSense in different colours.

-While the PS5 controller will solely come in its standard two-tone black and white design when the console first launches, this is a strong indication that the Sony will release alternative options pretty soon…
+While the PS5 controller is solely available in its standard two-tone black and white design following the consoles release, this is a strong indication that the Sony will release alternative options pretty soon…

-Picking up a PS5 DualSense controller on its own will cost you £59.99 here in the UK, with retailers such as GAME going live with their pre-order pages already!
+Picking up a PS5 DualSense controller on its own will cost you £59.99 here in the UK, with retailers such as GAME showing stock of the controller, albeit stock that is selling fast

 There is also a whole family of official PS5 products, from headsets to charging stations, which are available to order now – you can click here to check out the range.